whi-tw/macvlan-unifios/README.md

 As stated in the GPL-3 License, no liability or warranty is provided for these kernel module builds.
 I have tested them on my own USR and am using them in production, but the same may not be the case for you.

-So long as you are using the correct module build for your USR's firmware, you _should_ not have any issues, but as we are building non-standard modules, there's no 100% guarantee.
+So long as you are using the correct module build for your UDR's firmware, you _should_ not have any issues, but as we are building non-standard modules, there's no 100% guarantee.